 How to Get Rid of Black Mold in Your Bathroom

 Black mold is difficult to eradicate.
 This is because when you clean it, the cleaning process releases more invisible spores into the atmosphere, actually making the problem worse.

 Fortunately, there is a safe way to get rid of an infestation.
 Follow the steps below:

 - Use protective gloves and a face mask, and keep the windows open to the outside.
 Use the exhaust fan while you clean to help get rid of the spores.
-The bathroom door should remain closed during the cleaning process to prevent airborne spores from spreading throughout the home.
+The bathroom door should remain closed during cleaning to prevent airborne spores from spreading throughout the home.

-- All the bathroom surfaces should be thoroughly cleaned with an anti-mold agent and then well dried.
+- All the bathroom surfaces should be thoroughly cleaned with an anti-mold agent and then well-dried.
 This includes surfaces that appear free of visible contamination too.

 - Carefully dispose of the cloths and brushes once finished ensuring you don’t end up transferring microscopic spores to other household objects.

 - If towels and bathmats are changed regularly, a hot wash should be sufficient in the laundry with an appropriate antibacterial detergent.
 However, shower curtains that remain in situ for extended periods should be discarded and replaced.

 - Bathroom exhaust fans need care as well.
 The filter should be changed regularly after a de-mold cleaning session.